zawawimanja/HowToDevelop/README.md

    Output: None
  **********************************************

-- Draw using UML Diagram.
+- Draw using UML Diagram- to know what class and method in that

 - Need to use documentation

 - Combination of understanding the framework + library + magic

-- In coding what you need is.
+- In coding what you need is. function for repeating process

 - set function.
 //it will call